zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-setup.md

 ### Download Kendo UI

-Kendo UI is divided into three parts: Web, Mobile, and DataViz.
-The preferred method of getting Kendo UI is to browse to [telerik.com](http://www.telerik.com/download/kendo-ui-complete) and download Kendo UI as a .zip file.
+The preferred method of getting Kendo UI is to browse to [telerik.com](http://www.telerik.com/download/kendo-ui) and download Kendo UI as a .zip file.
 Depending on whether you are using the Trial version or have purchased the full Commercial version, you will have a .zip file that follows one of these directory structures: